FadhilMulinya/Multisig-Wallet/README.md

    ```

 ## Conclusion
-By contributing to this project, you can help create a secure and user-friendly wallet interface that enhances the experience of managing digital assets.
-We look forward to your contributions!
+By contributing to this project, you can help create a secure and user-friendly wallet interface that enhances the experience of managing digital assets.Looking forward to your contributions!